To Build or to Buy?: Electronic Contract Management System

 Buy a Contract Management System: Pros and Cons

-In organizations with greater contract volume and more complex contract management demands, a specialized software program can make it easier to optimize organization.
+In organizations with greater contract volume and more complex contract management demands, a specialized CLM software can make it easier to optimize organization.

 Better security is one important improvement over a build-your-own system.
-It’s important to be able to assign or restrict access to sensitive documents.
+It’s important to be able to assign or restrict access to sensitive documents in your contract repository.
 A hierarchy of access lets you share full editing abilities or limit users to view-only status.
 Two-factor authentication verifies that users have proper access.
 Organizations that must adhere to compliance regulations may be particularly concerned about maintaining rigorous security standards.

 Contract management software systems are designed to handle hundreds or even thousands of files.
-Streamlined, organized contract management processes are perhaps especially important in large or rapidly-growing organizations.
+Streamlined, organized, and collaborative contract management processes are perhaps especially important in large or rapidly-growing organizations.
 Look for contract management software with features that enable quick, well-organized searches.

 The main downside that you may worry about when considering buying a contract management solution is wasted resources, especially time.
 To a certain extent, this is a valid concern.
 There are departments or organizations that invest in a software system, only to find that the team doesn’t use it.
 In a busy department, it’s difficult to identify a “convenient” time for people to adjust to a new method of contract management.
 A little front-end planning can minimize the duration of a transition phase.